-As an #expectantmum, there are a lot of funny myths or old wives tales you’ll hear on a daily basis.
-Here is a roundup of 11 funny pregnancy myths you’ll be told as an #expectantmum.
+During pregnancy and as an expectant mum, there are a lot of funny myths or old wives tales you will hear on a daily basis.
+Here is a roundup of 11 funny pregnancy myths you will likely hear or be told as an expectant mum

 Myth 1: You’ll have morning sickness in the morning

 We definitely had to treat that first.
 Everybody everywhere says you’ll have morning sickness in the “morning”.
 In fact, it seems to be the only pregnancy symptom that should be common.
 However, the truth is that you won’t necessarily have morning sickness in the “morning “.
 It could be at any time in the day.

 Myth 2 : Pregnant women should eat for two.

 Does eating for two really mean you get to eat twice as much of everything?
 Not necessarily.
 See how many calories you need during pregnancy.
 Remember to eat healthily and follow your doctor’s advice.

 Myth 3: You shouldn’t have sex, you shouldn’t touch your toes or lift your hands over your head while pregnant:

 They’re all not true unless you have a specific medical condition and your doctor warns you against it.
 However, you should avoid any heavy lifting.
 And I hear sex helps to lull the baby to sleep.

 Myth 4: Drink lots of water when you’re pregnant or your baby will come out dirty.

 I can’t express enough shock over this one!